SixArm/mast-cell-help/topics/introduction/index.md

 # What is this book?

-Mast Cell Activation Syndrome Guide is a book that brings together topic summaries for 100+ medical concepts about Mast Cell Activation Syndrome (MCAS), its symptoms, diagnosis, treatment, and related areas.
+Mast Cell Help is a guide book.
+It brings together topic summaries for 100+ medical concepts about mast cell symptoms, conditions, and treatments.
+This includes information about Mast Cell Activation Syndrome (MCAS), the immune system, histamines and anti-histamines, and many related medical areas.

-This guide is similar to a glossary, or a primer, or a specific encyclopedia.
+This guide book is similar to a glossary, or a primer, or a specific encyclopedia.
 The guide is intended for quick easy learning and sharing.

 ## Why am I creating this?